bio-tools/biotoolsSum/README.md

+biotoosSum is a client-side web application for rendering views over `bio.tools <https://bio.tools/>`_ content for use on local websites.
+For an example see https://biotools-sum.firebaseapp.com/.

+#Create React App docs
 THIS IS README CREATED WITH BASIC TEMPLATE, IT DOES NOT CONTAIN ANY INFORMATION ABOUT THIS PROJECT YET.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).